jhpohovey/wikipedia-graph-network-analyzer/README.md

 Determine the least number of connections for a path between two nodes through any intermediate node.

 Create the object using the reference to our graph and the given intermediate "landmark" node in path.
 Store the path using __store_path(startingVertex, mark, destination)__.
-You can modify those input vertices by changing their previous declaration.
-Make sure all inputs are actually part of the data set.
+You can modify these input vertices by changing their previous declaration.
+Make sure all inputs are actually part of the data set (no typos).
 The startingVertex and destination are allowed to be the same but they __CANNOT__ be the same as the landmark.
 Call __printPath()__ to print out any valid path and its length (number of edgest travelled).

 ```bash
 startingVertex = "14th_century";    //starting vertex